The Desires of Our Hearts

 “I Have a Better Idea!”

 “I have a better idea” is another answer we may hear from God.
-There are countless times when God will take our plans, the desires of our hearts, to refine them into something so much better.
+There are countless times when God will take our plans, the desires of our hearts, refining them into something so much better.
 In this process, we experience doors being closed that we thought were open to us.
+We may feel that’s a NO, but instead, we see the new door that is open to us.
+Once again we are enabled and to agree that His plan is better than ours, by far!

 It should not surprise us, however, to have Him provide an alternate plan that is so much better than anything we could have imagined.
-Eventually, we see the new door that is open to us and are able to agree that His plan is better than ours, by far!

 In God, endings are new beginnings, just like death led to resurrection for our Lord.
 The law ended by being fulfilled in Jesus Christ.
 God is a master at showing us “Do this, not that,” by the spirit.
 When He is leading, when it is His plan that He has put in our hearts, we will have trials but we will succeed.

 The storms will come, but we will survive through Him.
 God takes us through life’s storms much more often than taking His people out of them.
 More than once, His alterations in our plans are a complete surprise to us, including the specific way our calling in Him continues to unfold.
 As with Gideon, God is able to assure us of success because He is our help, as the prophet Isaiah says:

 “Because the Lord God helps me, I have not been disgraced; therefore I have set my face like flint, and I know that I will not be put to shame.
 The One who vindicates me is near.
+‘Who will dare to contend with me?
+Let us confront each other!
+Who has a case against me?
+Let him approach me!
+Surely the Lord God helps me.
+Who is there to condemn me?”
+Isaiah 50:7-9 Berean

 Even more challenging are times of testing where the heavens seem like brass and all our prayers bounce off the ceiling of our understanding.
+God may have a better idea but we sure don’t know about it!
+He may be saying wait but not responding but we don’t know it.
 We need reminding that all of God’s responses to us are always for our good because that is His nature.
 He is there, loving us, even through those silent times when He seems far away.
 These, too, are part of His plan.
-But it can be devastating to think or feel that He is no longer there for us.
-Someone described these times as God going a little further ahead of us, waiting.
-Whatever the reason, there is that gap of time between when He tells us His plans and when they happen.

 Think of Abraham and Sarah waiting all those years for a child, only to have Isaac promised when Sarah was long past childbearing years.
-Think of Joseph, who suffered much before he was put in a position of rulership that allowed him to feed his brothers who had betrayed him, along with others suffering during the years of famine.
+Think of Joseph, who suffered much before he was put in a position of rulership that allowed him to feed his brothers who had betrayed him during years of famine.
 Consider the wait King David had from the time that he was anointed King to when he actually began to rule.
-God had a path of life, a period of training through adversity before He finally gave him the promised rulership of the people.
-We can be sure he was a much better ruler after all he experienced!

 “And we know [with great confidence] that God [who is deeply concerned about us] causes all things to work together [as a plan] for good for those who love God, to those who are called according to His plan and purpose.”
 Romans 8:28 Amplified

 Victories did not come easily in biblical times and they don’t often seem to now.
 When God feels far away, it does not matter whether we hear or feel Him.
 What does matter is His Word.
 We recognize that our feelings are not consistent with God’s word.
 We remind ourselves of Who He is and what He has said.
 This challenges the lies seeping in our hearts that feel like abandonment, rejection or loss of His love.

 We learn to settle in our hearts that He is Who He says He is, merciful, loving, and just.
 We stay committed, regardless.
 He is God and we are not.
 His promises are true, no matter our present circumstances or lack of understanding of His ways.
 Our thoughts are below His and our understandings are limited as humans.
-At these times we go back again and again to His words of promise and hope, strengthening our faith in such difficult times in our spiritual walk.
-It is the most delightful experience to feel God’s presence within us and around us, but we do not need to depend on that feeling.
-Faith is not dependent upon our fluctuating feelings, aren’t you glad?!
+At such times we go back again and again to His words of promise and hope, strengthening our faith in such difficult times in our spiritual walk.

+“God is our refuge and strength [mighty and impenetrable], a very present and well-proved help in trouble.
 Therefore we will not fear, though the earth should change and though the mountains be shaken and slip into the heart of the seas, though its waters roar and foam, though the mountains tremble at its roaring.
 Selah.”
 Psalms 46:1-3 Amplified

 “Rejoice not against me, O mine enemy: when I fall, I shall arise; when I sit in darkness, the LORD shall be a light unto me.”
 Micah 7:8 NASB

 This scripture challenges any habit we may fall into of railing against the darkness.
 When we indulge in this unproductive behavior, our focus is on the darkness rather than His light.
 This is like some Christians constantly battling the devil in their daily lives.
 They risk focusing on the enemy or the battle rather than on the Lord.

-We do not have to pretend there is no darkness or devil, but we are not to dwell upon it.
+The Lord is our light, and there is no darkness in Him.
 There’s a short chorus that became the first song God gave me, years ago, and is still a comfort to me.
 At the time, I didn't even know that God being in the darkness was in the Bible, yet the truth of it still rings in my spirit.

 When I sit in darkness, the Lord will be my light.